- Horse Name: Big

 - Weight: 1000 lbs

-Big came to AAE with his two buddies, Rich and Texas, in January 2019 after a long abandonment on a large property.
-It seems these three guys have had a crappy time finding a forever home.
-They have a long story, and our understanding is they are three-strike mustangs that came to California in 2009 after removal from a neglect situation in Nebraska.
-Long story short, they were placed on a large, beautiful foster property as a group of 10, and when the foster returned to remove them, they were unable to load the three and left them behind.
-The lived on the foster property for years, until it was recently sold.
-Little is known about any prior handling, but these guys were feral; none of the three were halterable at the time we picked them up.
+Big came to AAE with his two buddies, Rich and Texas, in January 2019 after an eight year abandonment on a large property.
+These boys had a crappy time finding a forever home.
+They have a long story, and our understanding is these were three-strike mustangs that came to California in 2009 after removal from a neglect situation in Nebraska.
+Long story short, they were placed on a large, beautiful foster property, part of a group of 10, and when the foster returned to remove them, they were unable to load the three and left them behind.
+They lived on the foster property for years until it was sold.
+Little is known about prior handling, though we believe they had at least some gentling.
+However, these guys were fera and; none of the three were halterable at the time we picked them up.

-Adoption fee subject to change based on training.
-Please refer to website for current information.
+Adoption fee subject to change based on training; see website for current information: https://www.allaboutequine.org/adopt-a-horse.html.